-Advancement Project is seeking applicants to sponsor for the Skadden and Equal Justice Works Fellowships.
-Fellows would work on a project within our Ending the Schoolhouse to Jailhouse Track, Voter Protection Program, Quality Education, Immigrant Justice, Policing/Mass Incarceration, or Right to Vote projects.
+Advancement Project is seeking applicants to sponsor for the Skadden, Equal Justice Works and other post-graduate fellowships.
+Fellows would work on a project within our Opportunity to Learn, Power & Democracy, Immigrant Justice, or Justice projects.
 Fellows would work closely with experienced civil rights attorneys and would be provided with intensive training.
-For more information about these programs, please go to http://www.advancementproject.org.
+For more information about these programs, please go to www.advancementproject.org.

 Advancement Project is an innovative policy, communications, and legal action group that develops, encourages, pioneers, and widely disseminates innovative ideas and models that inspire and mobilize a broad national racial justice movement to achieve universal opportunity and a just democracy.
 With offices in Washington D.C. and Los Angeles, California, Advancement Project supports organized communities in their struggles for racial and social justice.
 This posting is for a position in the national office in Washington, D.C.

 Kaitlin Banner, Deputy Project Director, Ending the Schoolhouse to Jailhouse Track